aseemrb/aseemrb.github.io/_posts/2016-03-25-sharp-p-complete-problems.md

 I will be discussing two #P-Complete problems in this post: #SAT (Finding the number of satisfying assignments for a boolean formula) and finding the number of 3-colorings in a graph.

-Both SAT and 3-coloring are NP Complete problems, so understanding why their counting versions are #P-Complete is very easy compared to the counting version of a more easy problem like finding a perfect matching in a bipartite graph, which is synonymous to the 01-permanent problem as discussed in my previous post.
-It is strongly recommended that you come here via [the previous post]({{site.baseurl}}/sharp-p-problems) for a smooth experience.
+Both SAT and 3-coloring are NP Complete problems, so understanding why their counting versions are #P-Complete is very easy compared to the counting version of a more easy problem like finding a perfect matching in a bipartite graph, which is synonymous to the 01-permanent problem as discussed in my [previous post]({{site.baseurl}}/blog/2016/03/sharp-p-problems).

 Proving any problem to be #P-Complete requires two things